lblain622/Design-Patterns/ReadMe.md

-This project will focus on a resurant reservation system
+This project will focus on a resturant reservation system

 ## Features

 - **Make a Reservation**: Users can book a table by selecting the date, time, number of guests, and special requests.
-- **View & Manage Reservations**: Users can view, update, or cancel their reservations from a list.
+- **View & Manage Reservations**: Users can view, and process their reservations
 - **User-Friendly Interface**: A clean and easy-to-navigate interface for both desktop and mobile users.

 ## Design Patterns